RaviAgrawal-1824/Implementation_of_RL_Algorithms/README.md

 |`MiniGrid-Empty-6x6-v0`|`MiniGrid-Empty-8x8-v0`|`MiniGrid-Empty-Random-6x6-v0`|`MiniGrid-Dynamic-Obstacles-6x6-v0`|

 #### SARSA
 SARSA (State-Action-Reward-State-Action) learns to find the optimal policy by estimating the action-value function.
-The action value is estimated through Temporal Difference(TD-0) method bootstrapped from the next (state,action) pair.
+The action value is estimated through the Temporal Difference(TD-0) method bootstrapped from the next (state, action) pair.
 It has low variance but introduces comparatively higher bias.
-This algorithm is implemented on four environments:
+This algorithm is implemented in four environments:
    * `MiniGrid-Empty-6x6-v0`
    * `MiniGrid-Empty-8x8-v0`
    * `MiniGrid-Empty-Random-6x6-v0`
    * `MiniGrid-Dynamic-Obstacles-6x6-v0`

 #### SARSA-Lambda
-In this algorithm, the action value is estimated as a geometrical weighted avergae over all time step returns.
-The estimate donot considers only the next state but all the intermediate steps till the terminal step.
+In this algorithm, the action value is estimated as a geometrically weighted average over all time step returns.
+The estimate does not consider only the next state but all the intermediate steps till the terminal step.
 It is a more robust algorithm having low variance and low bias.
-This algorithm is implemented on four environments:
+This algorithm is implemented in four environments:
    * `MiniGrid-Empty-6x6-v0`
    * `MiniGrid-Empty-8x8-v0`
    * `MiniGrid-Empty-Random-6x6-v0`
    * `MiniGrid-Dynamic-Obstacles-6x6-v0`

 #### SARSA-Backwards
 This algorithm uses Eligibility Traces which is based on frequency and recency heuristics.
-Eligibility traces are a way of assigning credit to (state,action) pairs that led to a particular reward.
-It helps in updating the values functions in proportion to the credit assigned to them.
-The updates to the states are equivalent to that in SARSA-Lambda at the end of the episode for offline training.
+Eligibility traces are a way of assigning credit to (state, action) pairs that led to a particular reward.
+It helps in updating the value functions in proportion to the credit assigned to them.
+The updates to the states are equivalent to those in SARSA-Lambda at the end of the episode for offline training.
-This algorithm is implemented on four environments:
+This algorithm is implemented in four environments:
    * `MiniGrid-Empty-6x6-v0`
    * `MiniGrid-Empty-8x8-v0`
    * `MiniGrid-Empty-Random-6x6-v0`